-While 2017 is the inaugural year for the Symposium to be held at Maris Stella, Long Beach Island, New Jersey, it is not the first Symposium on the topic that integrated with a Taijiquan Festival or Retreat.
+2018 is only the second time for the Symposium to be held at Maris Stella, Long Beach Island, New Jersey.
+But it is not the first Symposium on the topic (the integration of academic research with a Taijiquan Festival or Qigong Retreat).

 That was before, when only anectdotal evidence of Taiji existed.
 Modern medical science has begun to focus on whether Taiji and Qigong and other Integrative Health Practices are actually effective in improving health, or just another crackpot therapy.